PSYC5679 Practicum II

 - Contact hours

-- practicum work: 200 hours (160 hours face to face); meetings: 1 hour per week; supervision meetings: to be arranged with supervisor; workshops: 3 sessions
+- practicum work: 200 hours (160 hours face to face); meetings: 1 hour per week; supervision meetings: to be arranged with supervisor; workshops: minimum 3 sessions

 - Students enrolled in an APAC accredited program must hold provisional registration as a psychologist.
 It is the students' responsibility to ensure registration eligibility.
 Enrolled students are also responsible for maintaining provisional registration for the duration of their enrolment in the program.